What is the SI Health IT Benchmarking Program?

 What makes this program unique?

-- Participation is easy, free of charge and doesn’t require SI membership; this is part of how SI gives back to the healthcare community through its not-for-profit mission.
+- Participation is easy, free of charge and doesn’t require SI membership

 - You own your data; SI does not resell it

-A report, suitable for use at both executive- and board levels, provides a high-level graphic snapshot of several normalized IT metrics compared with an appropriate peer group.
+An interactive tool in Excel, suitable for use at various levels, provides high-level graphic snapshots of several IT metrics compared with an appropriate peer group (samples below).

-To further help our participants in the area of staffing, we’ve created three provider-only organizational chart libraries for:
+To further help our participants in the area of staffing, we’ve created three provider-only organizational chart libraries for the following.

-Access is restricted to the provider organizations who contribute to it.
+Access is restricted to provider organizations who contribute to it.

 Can I learn more without committing to participate?